istio/istio.io/content/docs/concepts/traffic-management/index.md

 Istio assumes that all traffic entering and leaving the service mesh transits through Envoy proxies.
-By deploying an Envoy proxy in front of services, operators can conduct A/B testing, deploy canary services, etc. for user-facing services.
-Similarly, by routing traffic to external web services (for instance, accessing a maps API or a video service API) via the Envoy sidecar, operators can add failure recovery features such as timeouts, retries, and circuit breakers and obtain detailed metrics on the connections to these services.
+By deploying an Envoy proxy in front of services, you can conduct A/B testing, deploy canary services, etc. for user-facing services.
+Similarly, by routing traffic to external web services (for instance, accessing a maps API or a video service API) via the Envoy sidecar, you can add failure recovery features such as timeouts, retries, and circuit breakers and obtain detailed metrics on the connections to these services.